AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

 	- It then checks the Sights in the extension file against the existing Sights in the app.
 If they are not in **My Sights**, the extension Sights will be removed.

 1. Now that we've seen how extensions work and that we have the helper to support loading and unloading, we can set up the app to do the work.
-Open **App.xaml.cs**

-1. Expand the **M3_ExtensionManager** snippet anywhere in the **App** class.
+    Open **App.xaml.cs**.
+Expand the **M3_ExtensionManager** snippet where indicated before the __OnActivated__ method.
 This code creates a new ExtensionManager to handle extensions with the name **SanFranPack.1.0** and sets up an ExtensionManager property that we can access.

 	(Code Snippet - _M3_ExtensionManager_)